This goat is all ears. REALLY! They may be the longest in goat history

 Indeed, those ears might be problematic.
 The ears can bruise if they keep touching the ground.
 Blood vessels could be damaged, causing pain.
 The solution would be to slightly reduce the size of ears.

-According to the veterinarian Dr. Ahaz, it's common in veterinary practice to surgically cut such body parts if they create issues.
+According to the veterinarian Dr. Ayaz, it's common in veterinary practice to surgically cut such body parts if they create issues.

 However, Narejo has no plans to shorten the ears.
 To prevent Simba's ears from touching the ground, Narejo ordered a customized pouch from a tailor in which he tucks the ears so the goat doesn't stumble over them.
 He also cleans the ears with a velvet cloth.